BBVA/qed/rtd_docs/source/use_cases/commits.rst

 +++++++++++++++++

 Both **GIT REPO** and **ARTIFACT REPO** alongside with the **QED** are untrusted sources.
-We create the trust with the auditors that verifies the original source of truth as valid.
+We create the trust with the auditors that verifies the original event source as valid.

 Creating transparency in a GIT repository